mx3m/Tabinikki/readme.md

 #  Tabinikki for WP

-## July 31th, 2013 update
+## August 2nd, 2013 update

-Initial commit of the theme.
+Few changes.
+I added PT Serif and PT sans as native web fonts for the theme (fallback remains Georgia and Helvetica Neue) through Google Web Fonts and made a few adjustments in the layout (margins, etc.).

 ## What is it?